After a car wreck, especially if they suffered other injuries, many people begin to suffer from depression.

 - Most importantly, don’t try to deal with it alone.

 For many years, suffering from depression carried a social stigma.
 Thankfully, it has begun to get better to some extent.
-Approximately 13% of people in our country take anti-depressants.
+Approximately 13 percent of people in our country take anti-depressants.
 One healthcare professional told a group of people in Colorado Springs that every person there had at least one blood relative who suffered from depression.

 Having depression is normal.
 More so after the trauma and loss that a car crash can cause.
 It is much better to document the problems you are having with a medical provider than to try to fix the condition on your own.
 You may or may not need medication and/or counseling, but it is better to seek help and find out instead of living with untreated depression.